top of page

 Donations to Sojourn Shelter & Services directly improve lives.
 Here are some examples of what your gift can do:

 These tangible benefits show how even modest donations add up to meaningful change.
 Any gift is truly appreciated.
-You can choose to give a one-time gift or a monthly reoccurring gift.
+You can choose to give a one-time gift or a monthly recurring gift.
 The new IRS deduction makes it easier to give regularly and confidently.

 Encouraging More People to Give